appknox/careers/java-developer.md

 ## Requirements

 * Should have at-least 2 years experience with core java.
-* Should have design patters knowledge with java
+* Should have design patterns knowledge with java
 * Should have knowledge of multi threading with java
 * Must be good with data structures